dinosaure/blogger/articles/blog_requiem.md

 ---
 date: 2022-04-11
-article.title: Again, re-update of my blog after 2 years. article.description:
+title: Again, re-update of my blog after 2 years.
+description:
   A setting in abyme about this blog!
 tags:
   - OCaml